hmcts/ops-runbooks/BAIS/BAIS-NSG-Rules.md

 9. Review pipeline for errors and begin troubleshooting if present.

 10. Verify NSG accuratly reflects CSV file change in from PR.
-NSG's are located in: Resource Group: BAU-BAIS_prod_resource_group and BAU-BAIS_stg_resource_group
+NSG's are located in: Resource Group: BAU-BAIS_prod_resource_group and BAU-BAIS_stg_resource_group.

+11. Merger branch with Master.